Most Diesel Engine Failures

 "Dark fuel" is in general indicative of oxidation and that the process of fuel degradation is in a far advanced stage.
 Hazy fuel is indicative of water emulsified in the fuel.
 In general, dark hazy fuel will not damage your engine.
 However, it does indicate poor fuel quality which will definitely not provide you with peak engine performance.

 As long as fuel meets the (ASTM) specifications, it will perform in your engine.
 Using fuel that is less than optimal quality negatively impacts engine efficiency and accelerates the process that degrades fuel injectors, causes fuel pump failure, and makes new engines old.

 Diesel fuel can range from colorless to amber or light brown in color depending on the crude oil and the refinery process used to produce it.
 In addition, dyes may be added to change the fuel color for tax identification purposes.

 In time, stored fuel will darken due to oxidation, repolymerization and agglomeration of certain components.
 The darkening is accompanied by the formation of sediment that plugs filters and causes poor combustion.
 Fuel & Oil vendors know what time can do to fuel quality and suggest that if diesel fuel is stored for emergency use, it should be replaced with fresh fuel within a year, unless special precautions or remedial actions are taken.
 Some ULSD fuels and fuels containing bio-diesel will not perform acceptably before a year has passed.

-The implementation of ALGAE-X Technology eliminates these costly, wasteful, and environmentally unfriendly dumping practices.
-ALGAE-X will preserve fuel integrity almost indefinitely and can help you put in place good housekeeping measures along with a quality fuel-monitoring program.
+The implementation of the AXI Technology (formerly known as Algae-X) eliminates these costly, wasteful, and environmentally unfriendly dumping practices.
+AXI equipment and systems will preserve fuel integrity almost indefinitely and can help you put in place good housekeeping measures along with a quality fuel-monitoring program.